leham/multicellular-stochastic-models/README.md

 - `analysis` - scripts used to reproduce the analysis and figures in the paper.
 - `src` - main code for building stochastic gene models used throughout the analysis.
+- `envs` - Julia environments loading the relevant packages.

+More details about specific files can be found within each folder.